NOT MUCH CHANGE AFTER THE WEEKEND

 TUESDAY: NE 5-10 MPH

-TODAY: Sunshine, then clouds.
+AFTERNOON: Mostly cloudy.
+A few showers or flakes.
 Continued cool.
-A few late showers or flakes.
 HIGH: 47

 TONIGHT: Mostly cloudy.
 Evening showers.
 Flakes possible.
 LOW: 32